1) How much is your Adoption Fee?

 are not once-a-day, five minute pets.
 You

-should count on spending 15 minutes with them in
+should count on spending a minimum of 15 minutes with them in

 least an hour with them every evening.